S.Korea seeks tax deductions, incentives for U.S. investment by firms-Blue House

-SEOUL (Reuters) -South Korea requested from the United States incentives such as tax deductions and infrastructure construction to ease the U.S. investment of Korean firms such as Samsung Electronics, its presidential office said on Friday.
+South Korea requested from the United States incentives such as tax deductions and infrastructure construction to ease the U.S. investment of Korean firms such as Samsung Electronics (005930.KS), its presidential office said on Friday.

-South Korean President Moon Jae-in, in Washington for a summit with U.S. President Joe Biden, told a gathering of U.S. Secretary of Commerce Gina Raimondo, her South Korean counterpart and CEOs of Qualcomm, Samsung and other leading businesspeople that both countries can benefit by strengthening supply chain cooperation.
+South Korean President Moon Jae-in, in Washington for a summit with U.S. President Joe Biden, told a gathering of U.S. Secretary of Commerce Gina Raimondo, her South Korean counterpart and CEOs of Qualcomm (QCOM.O), Samsung and other leading businesspeople that both countries can benefit by strengthening supply chain cooperation.

 Biden has spurred on support for the U.S. chip industry amid a global chip shortage that has hit automakers and other industries.